-Over the past 40 yrs., Prakash K Prakash, Chartered Accountants have been recognized as one of the service provider for setting up business in India.
+Over the past 40 yrs., Prakash K Prakash, Chartered Accountants have been recognized as one of the business setup service provider in India.
 There are whole lot of laws, rules & regulations that have to be taken care of for setting up business in India.
-We follow well defined service plan supported by the partners of our firm holding rich experience which in turn helps the business enterprenuers, corporate houses, to understand different entry options available to them.
-Our bunch of services not only include business set up services but also post incorporation services such as maintenance of books of accounts, necessary post incorporation compliances as applicable to the business module adopted by the entrepreneur under Company Law, Foreign Exchange Management Act (FEMA) RBI Rules & Regulations, GST and under Income Tax Act, 1961 etc.
+We follow well-defined service plan supported by the partners of our firm holding rich experience which in turn helps the business entrepreneurs, corporate houses, to understand different entry options available to them.
+Our bunch of services not only include business setup services but also post-incorporation services such as maintenance of books of accounts, necessary post incorporation compliances as applicable to the business module adopted by the entrepreneur under Company Law, Foreign Exchange Management Act (FEMA) RBI Rules & Regulations, GST and under Income Tax Act, 1961 etc.

 CONSTITUTION – VERTICALS AVAILABLE IN INDIA